 With the many construction projects under his belt, Edwin was promoted to Assistant General Manager in 2018.
 HLE and REI were subsequently placed under the charge of Edwin in December 2019.
 Under Edwin, HLE secured a major contract for the fabrication and installation of steel frames for a solar panel project.
-With the departure of the previous GM in 2019, Edwin was emplaced to take charge of the GKH-HLE-REI group of companies and has since been promoted to General Manager in August 2023.
-The joint venture company, Team Glass Engineering Pte Ltd, between HLE & Team Glass Construction Pte Ltd also comes under his operational purview.
+With the departure of the previous GM in 2019, Edwin has been emplaced to the post of Acting General Manager in charge of the GKH-HLE-REI group of companies.
+The newly set-up joint venture company, Team Glass Engineering Pte Ltd, between HLE & Team Glass Construction Pte Ltd also comes under his operational purview.